schodaw/TWEB-Project1/documentation/Technical documentation.md

 	.col1on3
 	    width:25%

-## NPM
+### NPM <a id="NPM"></a>

 NPM is a package manager for Node.js.
 It manages this framwork's dependencies in the back-end.
-The file "package.json" contains the packages that NPM will install when the command "npm install" is issued in the same folder as the file.
+The file `package.json` contains the packages that NPM will install when the command `npm install` is issued in the same folder as the file.
 It this file you specify the packages and their version.

-Extract from "package.json"
+Extract from `package.json`

     "dependencies": {
        "express": "~4.0.0",